wp-plugins/interconnect-it-weather-widget/readme.txt

 You can override what gets displayed for the location by filling in the widget's title text.

+For info on how to use the shortcode, check the FAQs.

 == Installation ==

 1. You can install the plugin using the auto-install tool from the WordPress back-end.